Highway to Hope

 Mandatory Entry-Level Training (MELT) is a provincial requirement introduced by Ontario’s Ministry of Transportation to ensure all new Class A drivers meet standardized training requirements before attempting their road test.

-• Hours of service and regulatory standards
+• Hours of Service Compliance

 Individualized Instruction